Martin Luther College: Expansion and growth

-After recovering from low enrollments and financial hardships in the 1930s, DMLC began to considerably expand its facilities and programs in the 1950s and 1960s.
-Fundraising efforts across the WELS supported the construction of many buildings not only on the campus of DMLC but also the campus of Northwestern College.
+After recovering from low enrollments and financial hardships in the 1930s, DMLC began to expand its facilities and programs considerably in the 1950s and 1960s.
+Fundraising efforts across the WELS supported the construction of buildings on not only the DMLC campus but also the Northwestern College campus.
 At DMLC, these buildings were constructed as the college experienced rapidly increasing enrollment.
 During these years the college added new positions and developed new courses, including a secondary education program.
 DMLC's preparatory department also separated from the college during this time, becoming Dr. Martin Luther High School in 1962.
 The high school changed its name to Martin Luther Academy (MLA) in 1967.

-DMLC observed continued growth in the 1970s.
-An additional dormitory was dedicated in 1970 and a library building was dedicated in 1971.
+DMLC continued to grow in the 1970s.
+Another dormitory was dedicated in 1970 and a library building was dedicated in 1971.
 DMLC reinstated its football team in 1971.
-A rivalry with Northwestern College was begun when DMLC's football team began competitive play in 1972.
+A rivalry with Northwestern College began when DMLC's football team began competitive play in 1972.
 Enrollment at the New Ulm campus continued to grow, so in 1979 Martin Luther Academy moved to the former campus of Campion High School in Prairie du Chien, Wisconsin, and became Martin Luther Preparatory School.

 The staff ministry program began at DMLC in 1993.